-The pension is shared between the spouse and dependent children younger than age 21 (no limit if disabled) who are not married or who earn less than 300 pesos a month from employment.
+The pension is shared between the spouse and dependent, unmarried children younger than age 21 (no limit if disabled) earning less than 300 pesos a month.

-In the absence of an eligible spouse or dependent children, the insured's monthly pension (excluding dependent supplements) is paid to dependent parents for up to 60 months, minus the number of months the pension was paid to the deceased before his or her death.
+If there is no eligible spouse or dependent child, the insured's monthly pension (excluding dependent supplements) is paid to dependent parents for up to 60 months, minus the number of months the pension was paid to the deceased before his or her death.